aeiou80/Real-Time-Systems-in-C/README.md

 # Real-Time-Systems-in-C
-My past and on-going mini projects to test my understanding of programming a TI microcontroller in Keil uVision5
+My past mini projects to test my understanding of programming a TI microcontroller in Keil uVision5
 # The Development Kit
 The microcontroller used with these programs can be found here: http://www.ti.com/tool/MSP-EXP432P401R The uVision IDE can be found here: http://www2.keil.com/mdk5/uvision/